pc-magas/mkdotenv/README.md

 mkdotenv-windows-amd64.exe
 ```

-## In MacOS
+## Install upon MacOS

 ### Using Homebrew

 MacOs binaries for M Series are shipped via homebrew.
-For intel based releases compile freom source.
+For intel based releases compile it from source.

 ```bash
 brew tap pc-magas/mkdotenv